joolstorrentecalo/gitlab-foss/doc/administration/integration/kroki.md

 You can use the free public cloud instance `https://kroki.io` or you can [install Kroki](https://docs.kroki.io/kroki/setup/install/) on your own infrastructure.
 After you've installed Kroki, make sure to update the **Kroki URL** in the settings to point to your instance.

-NOTE:
-Kroki diagrams are not stored on GitLab, so standard GitLab access controls and other user permission restrictions are not in force.

 ### Docker